cheungbx/fridgemon/README.md

 A folder called fridgemon will be created.
 Then you will see two files
 fridgemon.ino - this file
-Credentials.h - the file that holds all WIFI and MQTT ids and passwords.
+Credentials.h - the file that holds all WIFI and MQTT ids and passwords, and path names of all the MQTT feeds

 For Adruino IDE set up
 -----------------------